-The rates and charges set out in this revenue policy are designed to provide the net source of funds after allowing for loans, contributions and government grants for the programs and initiatives identified in this 2019-2020 Operational Plan.
-A detailed listing of Fees and Charges is provided in Attachment 2.
+The rates and charges set out in this revenue policy are designed to provide the net source of funds after allowing for loans, contributions and government grants for the programs and initiatives identified in this 2019 - 2020 Operational Plan.
+A detailed listing of Fees and Charges is available on Council's website.